patarapolw/qsearch/README.md

 - Extra keywords, such as `is:duplicate` can be set.
 - Tested for [loki.js](https://github.com/techfort/LokiJS), [nedb](https://github.com/louischatriot/nedb), and [MongoDB](https://www.mongodb.com/).
 Also, pure JavaScript Array filtering is possible too.
 - For SQL's, you might need extra work to convert to queries, or just use NoSQL's.
+- For now, fuzzy search is not supported.

 ## Used in